vwkd/code-system/src/languages/rust/loop.md

 ???
 - repeating part of code
-- can break with break statement, can return value or defaults to unit
+- can break with `break` statement, can return value, defaults to unit
 - can label ancestor loop, identifier must start with tick, can break out of ancestors loop using label